BrunoSeriese/Api-Consumer-Challenge/README.md

 ## Interpretation

+For this coding challenge I have made a few assumptions for the implementation, namely:

 I'm assuming that for every function I will have a list of hosts that i will have to loop over.
 So in my implementation i use a for loop over the amount of hosts.
 I assumed that a rollback would only be neccesary on create and delete actions, and so I have not implemented this for the getGroup()
 Since i do not have access to the API i assumed that i should mock the API for the testing with pytest.